tuvus/MergeSortThreads/README.md

 This puts much less stress on memory, garbage collection, and copying values around.
 The second addition seperated the work and gives it to multiple processors to reduce the sorting time.
-While these algorithms show great improvements on the sorting time, it is important to note that benchmarks are widely inaccurate and results should not be taken for granted.
+While these algorithms show great improvements on the sorting time, it is important to note that benchmarks have a large range of error and results should not be taken for granted.

 ## Authors